sbenchik/Codex/README.md

 ![Image](https://raw.githubusercontent.com/sbenchik/QsciWriter/master/screen.png)

-QsciWriter is a basic, SciTE like text editor made with PyQt4 and QScintilla.
-It is based off [Writer by Peter Goldsborough](https://github.com/goldsborough/Writer).
+QsciWriter is a text editor for code made with PyQt4 and QScintilla.

 Current features are:
 * Syntax highlighting
 * Autocompletion